Red Seal Trades in Ontario: What Are They & How to Get Into One

 Step 3: Complete Your Apprenticeship Program

-An apprenticeship means learning through a combination of on-the-job training and in-class technical training.
-The idea is to master both theory and practice—you’ll need both to complete your apprenticeship successfully!
+Apprenticeship training involves a combination of on-the-job work and in-class technical training.
+The idea is to master both theory and practice.
+You will need both to complete your apprenticeship program successfully.

-Depending on your trade, your apprenticeship program may last from two to five years.
+Depending on your trade, your apprenticeship program may last 2 to 5 years.
 Don’t worry, you’ll be getting paid to do this.
-As you progress through your apprenticeship, your wages may also increase to reflect your skills and experience.

 Step 4: Become a Certified Tradesperson